openpnp/openpnp/README.md

 ## Branches

-The primary branches of interest in this project are master and develop. master is considered stable and at the moment is quite old. develop is the current development branch and once it is ready for use will be merged into master.
-If you are planning to do any development or integration you should use the develop branch.
+The primary branches of interest in this project are master and develop. master is considered stable and develop is the current development branch.
+Regular updates are made to develop and may cause breaking changes.
+When it's considered stable it's merged to master.
+If you are planning to do any development or integration you should probably use the develop branch.

 ## Developers